 The sun began to slip below the far horizon, it’s many-hued rays fanned out across the darkening sky.
 Turning and gazing back from the high, wind-swept, rocky promontory where they paused momentarily, the six dust-covered, weary travelers could see myriads of scattered spots of refracted sunlight sparkling like liquid diamonds on the waves of the Great Sea to the west.
 They must hurry to reach this day’s destination before there was no longer enough light for them to find their way along the path they trudged.

 They were weary—oh, so weary!—and hot and hungry, but in the fast-waning daylight they could still make out the walls of the village ahead toward which they traveled.
 They knew their full journey would take another two days, but they had made it to the village of Lydda on this first day of their journey afoot.
-They felt an urgency to reach the great city of Jerusalem, their final destination, well ahead of swelling crowds of Jewish pilgrims from throughout the known world of the Roman Empire who would soon be gathering in the Jewish holy city for the annual Passover Festival.
+They felt an urgency to reach the great city of Jerusalem, their final destination, well ahead of swelling crowds of hundreds of thousands of Jewish pilgrims from throughout the known world of the Roman Empire who would soon be gathering in the Jewish holy city for the annual Passover Festival.

 The little band of travelers carried hidden among their belongings a very important scroll they knew would be confiscated or stolen if discovered.
 They tried to act as normal as possible so as not to arouse suspicion among the villagers and other travelers milling around in the marketplace just inside the night-gate.
 They deliberately dressed and traveled as typical Jewish pilgrims enroute to Jerusalem, not as the wealthy family they actually were.